openHPI/TeachingTeamGuidelines/docs/19_community-management.md

 ## Social Media

-Support requests or content related questions addressed at the teaching team via Social Media (WeiBo, Twitter oder Facebook Messages) should be forwarded to helpdesk or discussion forum.
+Support requests or content related questions addressed at the teaching team via Social Media (Twitter oder Facebook Messages) should be forwarded to helpdesk or discussion forum.
 Are these public requests, the forwarding should take place to other channels as well.

 ### openHPI Blog